cloudmesh-community/fa18-516-21/chapter/graphql.md

     create_repo = CreateRepo.Field()
 ```

-Now you can run the below mutation on graphiql to add a new repo
+Now you can run the following mutation on graphiql to add a new repo

 ```graphql
 mutation {